 NGOs and Non-Profits

-Starter (€5/agent): Small B2B teams (max.
-5 people) that handle support exclusively via email.
+Starter v2 (€7/agent): Small B2B teams (max.
+5 people) handling support exclusively via email.
 No messaging, no chat, no SLAs.
-Too limited for e-commerce in most cases.
+Too limited for most e-commerce scenarios.

-Professional (€15/agent): Teams that need chat and Telegram but can do without WhatsApp and Facebook.
-SLAs and knowledge base included.
+Professional v2 (€16/agent): Teams that need chat and Telegram but can do without WhatsApp and Facebook.
+SLAs and knowledge base included, AI add-on optional.
 Up to 35 agents.
-The sweet spot for companies without international messaging needs.
+The sweet spot for teams without a WhatsApp-centric customer base.

-Plus (€24/agent): The plan for growing e-commerce teams that take omnichannel seriously.
-WhatsApp, Facebook, Core Workflows, multilingual knowledge base, unlimited agents.
+Plus v2 (€25/agent): The plan for growing e-commerce teams that take omnichannel seriously.
+WhatsApp, Facebook, Core Workflows, multilingual knowledge base, GitHub/GitLab integration, unlimited agents.
+If you're looking for a real omnichannel inbox for European e-commerce, don't skip the ArminCX comparison here — Zammad Plus covers the channel, ArminCX covers the automation behind it.

 Frequently Asked Questions About Zammad Pricing